fossabot/Discord-Hack-Week-Moderation-Bot/README.md

 Windows Version : Ready to use but not complete.

 Linux Version : Ready to use but not complete.
+(There is no app_LINUX File because you need all the project files to run it)

 Core : https://github.com/discord-net/Discord.Net